jaredpar/csharplang/proposals/struct-improvements.md

         int local = 42;

-        // Error by bullet 1: the safe-to-escape scope is the current scope return new RS(ref local);
+        // ERROR by bullet 1: the safe-to-escape scope is the current scope return new RS(ref local);
-        return new RS(ref o);
+        return new RS(ref i);

         // Okay because rules for method calls have not changed. return CreateRS(ref local);
-        return CreateRS(ref o);
+        return CreateRS(ref i);
     }
 }
 ```